Coherent control of thermoelectric currents and noise in quantum thermocouples: Conclusions

 \section{Conclusions}

 We have investigated the role of internal coherence in the propagation of electrons through mesoscopic three-terminal energy harvesters.
 For this, we couple an isothermal two-terminal conductor to a heat bath via a coherent beam splitter, which allows for interference in the conductor-bath coupling.
-The coupling can be due to the tip of a scanning probe, hence introducing a mechanism to control the interference pattern.
+Experimentally, this can consist of a one-dimensional semiconductor quantum wire, with the QDs formed by conveniently stopping the growth process to include tunneling barriers~\cite{barker_individually_2019,dorsch:2020}.
+Side plunger gates can be then added to tune the QD energy levels.
+The coupling can be due to the tip of a scanning probe~\cite{chen_electron_2012,zolotavin:2017,fast:2020,gachter_spatially_2020}, hence introducing a mechanism to control the interference pattern.
+One-dimensional channels with QDs can also be patterned in two-dimensional materials~\cite{harzheim:2018} or two dimensional electron gases, see e.g., Refs.~\cite{talyanskii_single_1997,hermelin_electrons_2011}.
+The latter are unfortunately less accessible by a movable tip, though a hot third terminal can be connected by a quantum point contact at a fixed position of the wire~\cite{molenkamp:1990,jaliel:2019}.

 We find that the combination of resonant tunneling scatterers between the tip and the conductor terminal and modulated internal interferences considerably increases both the generated power and efficiency with respect to related configurations involving only one of these effects~\cite{extrinsic,jordan:2013}.
 This is due to the particular spectral dependence of the resulting transmission probabilities between the three terminals.
-Our results show that improving the (nonlocal) thermoelectric response requires the suppression of elastic transport along the conductor, which results in our system out of destructive interference for certain positions of the tip.
-On top of that, optimal configurations are found where the coupling between the conductor terminals and the tip occur via broadband filters, in line with related proposals~\cite{whitney_most_2014}.
-Configurations with double quantum dot scatterers give transmission probabilities which approach sharp boxcar functions, optimizing the heat engine performance in terms of the generated power, the efficiency and the output signal to noise ratio.
+Our results show that improving the (nonlocal) thermoelectric response requires the suppression of elastic transport along the conductor, which results from destructive interference for certain positions of the tip.
+On top of that, optimal configurations are found where the coupling between the conductor terminals and the tip occurs via broadband filters, in line with related proposals~\cite{whitney_most_2014}.
+Configurations with DQD scatterers give transmission probabilities which approach sharp boxcar functions, optimizing the heat engine performance in terms of the generated power, the efficiency and the output signal to noise ratio.